SPRING 2023 Travel Course Offerings

 CLCS 251T Reading Moroccan Culture Saveau

 This course examines gender, ethnic, class, family, age, religious relationships within contemporary Morocco.
 It first provides students with a historical overview of Morocco since its independence in 1956, focusing on the monarchies of Hassan II and Mohammed VI the current king.
 It explores the power dynamics that exist in a society that is predominantly patrilinear and where gender roles are mostly divided along a binary system; it studies the place of the individual in a society where the collective ego prevails; it considers the place of Berber identity within Moroccan society and finally it explores Sufism as a counter-power to any form of Islamic rigorism.
 All the themes studied are substantiated with presentations by Moroccan scholars working in the fields of sociology, gender, ethnic, religious, and music studies.
 (Knowledge of French recommended.)
-This course carries a supplemental fee: CHF 300 (for students invoiced in CHF) or USD 330 (for students invoiced in USD).
+This Academic Travel course carries a supplemental fee: CHF 450 (for students invoiced in CHF) or USD 550 (for students invoiced in USD).

 COM 235T Food Journalism and Culture (Italy) Martinisi